 contained in the Content ID subfield in the same EBCS Termination Info subfield.

-After transmitting an EBCS Termination Notice frame, an EBCS STA shall transmit an EBCS Termination
+After transmitting an EBCS Termination Notice frame, an EBCS AP shall transmit an EBCS Termination

 Notice frame with an updated value in the Time To Termination subfield in an EBCS Termination Info

-subfield if the EBCS identified by the content ID in the Content ID subfield in the same EBCS Termination
+subfield if the EBCS traffic stream identified by the content ID in the Content ID subfield in the same EBCS Termination

 Info subfield has been negotiated to have a new time to termination value.
 If the negotiated duration for the

-EBCS is longer than the maximum time to termination value, the transmitting STA shall set the Time To Termination subfield to 65535.
+EBCS traffic stream is longer than the maximum time to termination value, the transmitting AP shall set the Time To Termination subfield to 65535.

-An EBCS STA that receives an EBCS Termination Notice frame may negotiate for the extension of an
+An EBCS non-AP STA that receives an EBCS Termination Notice frame may negotiate for the extension of an

-EBCS if the EBCS indicated in one of the EBCS Termination Info subfields terminates earlier than desired.
+EBCS if the EBCS traffic stream indicated in one of the EBCS Termination Info subfields terminates earlier than desired.

-The EBCS STA may negotiate the extension of the EBCS using the request method indicated in the request
+The EBCS non-AP STA may negotiate the extension of the EBCS using the request method indicated in the request

 method in the EBCS Termination Info subfield following the procedures defined in 11.55.4 (EBCS